Keeping our Sanity Requires Discernment

 ("My soul is a candle that burned away the veil; only the glorious duties of light I now have."
 St John of the Cross.)

 Amassing details about the Illuminati or world corruption isn't going to save us.
 We can foil the Satanists by having a moment-to-moment relationship with God.
-They hate that.
+They want your soul.
 Nothing would infuriate them more than a massive, worldwide religious revival.
 This is the only thing that will stop the NWO.

 God is not an abstraction or something to be found in books.
 He is our soul.
-The light from the projector.
-The life-force.
 We need only locate Him in our being and defer to Him in our words and deeds.
 This is the essence of all true religions.
 Islam, for example, means "Obey."

 Gradually, our identity shifts from the thought-slides to the light, and we distance our self from our animal behavior.